jay-kj-woo/RoboND-DeepLearning-Project/README_project.md

 ![cnn image](./images/cnn.png)

 The general idea of CNN is to add the convolutional layers to squeeze the spatial dimensions and at the same time to increase the depth to find a general representation of the image.
 With the additional parameters added each layer, the goal is to learn the weights of these parameters to effectively classifies the objects.
 The classification occurs at the last flattend layer called fully connected layer.
-Because of this flattened layer, CNN works effectively for a question like 'is this a photo of hotdog?', however, due to its loss in spatial information during flattening, it doesn't help to answer a question for 'where in this photo is a hotdog?'.
+Because of this flattened layer, CNN works effectively for a question like **'is this a photo of hotdog?'**, however, due to its loss in spatial information during flattening, it doesn't help to answer a question for **'where in this photo is a hotdog?'**.

 ![hotdog](./images/hotdog.png)

-To answer the 'where is the hotdog?' question, we need to preserve the pixel location information.
+To answer the **'where is the hotdog?'** question, we need to preserve the pixel location information.
 It turns out that we can acheive this by replacing the flattend fully connected layer with 1x1 convolutional layer to keep the output as a tensor.
 At last, we use a series of upsampling transposed convolutional layers to retrieve the original dimension of the image.

 ![fcn](./images/fcn.png)